Social media has allowed companies to advertise their offerings to a massive audience.

 If you want to capture the attention of your target audience, you’re going to need to use stunning graphics.

-A younger audience is going to scroll through their social media feeds more quickly and aggressively than an older audience.
+A younger audience will scroll through their social media feeds more quickly and aggressively than an older audience.

-Your social media strategy should include graphic content that caters to the different behaviors and types of your audience.
+Your social media strategy should include graphic content that caters to your audience’s different behaviors and types.

-Also, one thing that you should have realized by now is that free stock photos have been overused.
+Also, it would be best if you had realized by now that free stock photos had been overused.
 If you want to be portrayed as a credible business, use high-quality images.

 - Video content.

-Two to three years ago, your social media strategy might have been complete without video content, but now, video content has become too important to ignore.
+Your social media strategy might have been complete without video content two to three years ago, but now, video content has become too important to ignore.

 According to the Cisco Visual Networking Index (CVNI), 82% of all consumer traffic will be derived from video content by 2021.
 If you want to stay relevant in the future, you’re going to need to start making a serious effort for video content today.

 Good video content is not going to come cheap.
 But you can always start somewhere and work your way up.
-Modern smartphones can record a fantastic video.
+Modern smartphones can record fantastic videos.
 Take advantage of the resources you have at your disposal and get into video fast.